dortania/GPU-Buyers-Guide/README.md

 **Sandy Bridge i3/5/7-2XXX Highest Supported OS: High Sierra 10.13.6(With a bit of work, current/Catalina)**

-Unfortunately Mojave dropped support for these iGPUs but luckily using a similar method to Fermi we can actually get these iGPUs working by using old kexts(though no Metal support so things are a bit iffy).
+Unfortunately, Mojave dropped support for these iGPUs but luckily we can actually get these iGPUs working by using old kexts(though no Metal support so things are a bit iffy).
 I won't link any of the files myself so do be wary when downloading kexts off the internet
 Supported iGPUs:

 * HD 2000